MohamedIjlal27/City-Pulse-Local-Events-Explorer/README.md

    NEXT_PUBLIC_TICKETMASTER_API_KEY=your_ticketmaster_api_key
    ```

-   All required environment variables are listed above.
-Replace the placeholder values with your actual API keys.
+   The `.env.local` file in the repository contains all required keys.
+You can copy them directly or update with your own API keys if needed.

 4. Start the development server
    ```bash